 ❄️ Leftovers and freezing

 Any leftovers you have can be stored in the fridge for up to 3 days in an airtight container.
-Try and store the salad and dressing separately if you can for maximum freshness.
+Try and store the salad and dressing separately if you can for maximum freshness the next day.
 This is a great salad to make ahead and eat over a couple of days.
 It will also pack up well in a lunch box.

 The salad is not suitable for freezing but note that you can freeze leftover pomegranate seeds if you are using a whole pomegranate.
 I do not recommend freezing leftover pre-packed pomegranate seeds.
 You can't guarantee their freshness and they may have been frozen before.